 - How might some of the governance challenges be considered or addressed in the context of current governance processes and mechanisms?

-This Webinar will feature three ten-minute expert overviews of large-scale CDR approaches, and their impacts on the delivery of the SDGs.
-It will be followed by a half hour moderated Q&A session, during which audience members will be invited to submit written questions via the Zoom chat.
+This Webinar features three ten-minute expert overviews of large-scale CDR approaches, and their impacts on the delivery of the SDGs.
+It is followed by a half hour moderated Q&A session, during which audience members are invited to submit written questions via the Zoom chat.
 Speakers include:

 David Morrow / United States of America

 Dr. David Morrow is Director of Research at the Institute for Carbon Removal Law and Policy (ICRLP) at American University in Washington, DC, as well as a Research Fellow at George Mason University’s Institute for Philosophy and Public Policy.
 His research focuses on normative issues in climate policy, including the ethics and governance of carbon removal.
 He leads ICRLP’s work on developing tools to assess the sustainability of various approaches to carbon removal.
 He holds a PhD in Philosophy from The Graduate Center of The City University of New York and an MA in Public Policy from the University of Chicago.
 His most recent book, Values in Climate Policy, came out in 2019.

 Matthias Honegger / Switzerland